Little-Podi/AiATrack/README.md

 ## Citation

-If any parts of our paper and codes help your research, please consider citing us and giving a star to our repository.
+If any parts of our paper and code help your research, please consider citing us and giving a star to our repository.

 ```
 @article{gao2022aiatrack,